3.6.3. Slicing lists#

 3.6.3.1.
 Slicing syntax#

-The syntax for slicing is similar to indexing, the main difference being the use of a column operator :
+The syntax for slicing is similar to indexing, the main difference being the use of a colon operator :

 inside the brackets.
-To extract one element from a list, say for example the 3rd element (at index 2), we would use:
+To extract a single element from a list, such as the 3rd element (at index 2), we would use:

 list_of_strings = [